roemvaar/cs_notes/docs/linux_kernel/interrupts.md

 * **Workqueues:** run in process context.
 Workqueues provide a way to handle non-time-critical tasks asynchronously outside interrupt context.

 The primary criteria for differentiating the mechanisms are the context in which each runs.

+## Interrupt Mechanism

+1. Interrupt occurrence: hardware device generates an interrupt signal.
+CPU interrupts its current task and enters the interrupt handler.

+2. Interrupt handler: the interrupt handler executes to handle the interrupt.
+It performs time-critical and minimal processing to acknowledge and service the interrupt.
+For certain types of interrupts, the handler may schedule bottom half processing.

+3. Bottom half scheduling: if needed, the interrupt handler schedules, bottom half processing to handler less time-critical tasks or deferred work.
+Bottom halves are scheduled based on the nature of the processing required and the priority of the task.

+## What is an IRQ?

+An IRQ is an interrupt request from a device.
+Currently they can come in over a pin, or over a packet.
+Several devices may be connected to the same pin thus sharing an IRQ.

+An IRQ number is a kernel identifier used to talk about a hardware interrupt service.
+Typically this is an index into the global irq_desc array, but except for what linux/interrupt.h implements the details are architecture specific.

+An IRQ number is an enumeration of the possible interrupt sources on a machine.
+Typically what is enumerated is the number of input pins on all of the interrupt controllers in the system.

+Architectures can assign additional meaning to the IRQ numbers, and are encouraged to in the case where there is any manual configuration of the hardware involved.
+The ISA IRQs are a classic example of assigning this kind of additional meaning.

+The role of the interrupt handler depends entirely on the device and its reasons for issuing the interrupt.
+At a minimum, most interrupts handlers need to provide acknowledgement to the device that they received the interrupt.
+Devices that are more complex need to additionally send and receive data and perform extended work in the interrupt handler.
+The extended work is pushed as much as possible into the bottom half handler.

+## Reentrancy and Interrupt Handlers

+Interrupt handlers in Linux need not be reentrant.
+When a given interrupt handler is executing, the corresponding interrupt line is masked out on all processors, **preventing another interrupt on the same line from being received**.
+Normally all other interrupts are enabled, so other interrupts are serviced, but the current line is always disabled.
+Consequently, the same interrupt handler is never invoked concurrently to service a nested interrupt.
+This greatly simplifies writing your interrupt handler.

+You can have shared handlers.
+When the kernel receives an interrupt, it invokes sequentially each registered handler on the line.

+## How long is the interrupt latency in Linux?

+## Describe the process of exception handling, i.e., interrupt handling mechanism, in the Linux kernel

+The Linux kernel includes a variety of exception handlers for different types of interrupts, including hardware interrupts, software interrupts, and system calls.

+1. Saves the state of the interrupted process

+2. Determines the cause of the interrupt

+3. Executes the appropriate interrupt handler for the interrupt type

+4. Restores the state of the interrupted process and resumes its execution